fursman/NixOS/README.md

-# README.md for NixOS Configuration using Home Manager and Flakes
+# README.md for NixOS Configuration with virtualization and GPU acceleration using Home Manager and Flakes

 ## Introduction